-Have you ever sat down and wondered what it would be like if Halo and Portal had a baby?
-Well wonder no more because 1047 Game’s new game Splitgate: Arena Warfare appears to provide an awesome answer.
+Ever sat down and wondered what it would be like if Halo and Portal had a baby?
+Well, wonder no more because 1047 Games’ FPS Splitgate: Arena Warfare is here to provide an answer.

-Like we mentioned before, imagine a game that has the gunplay of Halo 2 and the mobility provided by Portals, and you pretty much have Splitgate.
+Just imagine a game that has movement and gunplay similar to Halo, and the mobility provided by Portals, and you pretty much have Splitgate.

-Unlike a lot of other modern shooters, Splitgate has no classes and there’s no supports or tanks – just nine different weapons players can choose from.
-Like Halo, it’s frag or be fragged.
+There are no classes and there’s no supports or tanks – just a variety of different weapons players can choose from.
+Like Halo there are a variety of modes and different maps, but when you break it down it’s frag — or be fragged.

-What sets Splitgate apart though is definitely the Portals.
-They can be used to flank an enemy from almost every direction, send your character flying across the map, and a ton of other things that all look like endless fun.
+What sets Splitgate apart though definitely has to be the Portals.
+They can be used to flank an enemy from almost every direction, send your character flying across the map, and a ton of other uses to add another dimension to play, literally.

 “As Splitgate evolved, we realized that players would be best served with a free-to-play model.
-We want to ensure that everyone who wants to play has the opportunity to do so,” said Ian Proulx, CEO and co-founder of 1047 Games.
+We want to ensure that everyone who wants to play has the opportunity to do so,” Ian Proulx, CEO and co-founder of 1047 Games said in 2019.
 “Rest assured this will not detract from its hyper-competitive design – all items for sale in the game are purely cosmetic.”